 Rob Janoff himself likes a simple character logo design, Volkswagen, NBC, and FedEx.
 He likes positive and negative space logos, where there will be something revealed there.

 “The logo is usually to be interpreted from the very, very small, to very, very large, and it is not always easy to do.
-So, I think the simplicity and readability is key, ” he explained.
+So, I think the simplicity and readability are key, ” he explained.

 Regardless of myths circulating about Apple logo, Apple’s design work of Janoff recognised as one of the most iconic corporate logo designs in the world and proven to survive for 37 years until 2014.

 The Apple logo is very easily interpreted.
 This is the reason why Apple never put information about the company name in the logo.
 Rob Janoff succeeded in giving identity to Apple, which is simple and powerful, to Steve Jobs liking.
+We hope this article about Apple Logo Evolution – It all Started With a Fruit was interesting, and be sure to leave your comments below.